bvkeersop/DocumentBuilder/README.md

 ### Generic

 The generic document builder allows you to create generic documents that can easily be written to a stream as either Markdown or HTML.
+The generic document builder is marked as deprecated/obsolete.
+It's recommended to use the specific builders instead.

 ```C#